Vision: Setting the standard of excellence for mission support through environmental stewardship.

 • Environmental Liaison Team

 The Fort Bliss environmental program consist of 45 full-time civilian employees, and 59 in-house contractors.
-Contractor personnel include the Hazardous Waste Curbside Service, Recycling program, asbestos/lead-based paint management, IT and GIS projects.
+Contractor personnel include the Hazardous Waste Curbside Service, Qualified Recycling Program, asbestos/lead-based paint management, IT and GIS projects.

 Please click on one of the links below to see accomplishments for that area.